 Wilberforce University

-A good fit for families who need the lowest possible cost and students who want small classes and close faculty access. graduation rate is below 25% — most students don't finish here. generous financial aid cuts net price well below sticker; 74% of students receive Pell Grants — strong access mission.
+A good fit for families who need the lowest possible cost and students who want small classes and close faculty access. graduation rate is below 25% — most students don't finish here; earnings-to-debt ratio is tight. generous financial aid cuts net price well below sticker; 74% of students receive Pell Grants — strong access mission.

 About This School

-Wilberforce University is a private nonprofit institution located in Wilberforce, Ohio with approximately 602 undergraduate students enrolled.
-Wilberforce University has an open or accessible admissions process, with an acceptance rate of 53%.
-The average net price after financial aid is $7,349 per year.
-The graduation rate is 16%, and the typical graduate earns $38,400 within 10 years of enrollment.
+Wilberforce University is a private nonprofit institution located in Wilberforce, Ohio with approximately 822 undergraduate students enrolled.
+The school is moderately selective, accepting approximately 41% of applicants.
+The average net price after financial aid is $5,567 per year.
+The graduation rate is 12%, and the typical graduate earns $38,400 within 10 years of enrollment.

 Wilberforce University (WU) is a private university in Wilberforce, Ohio, United States.
 It is one of three historically black universities established before the American Civil War.
 Founded in 1856 by the Methodist Episcopal Church (MEC), it is named after English statesman and abolitionist William Wilberforce.
 In 1863, it was sold to the African Methodist Episcopal Church (AME), which had ties to the school since its inception.
 WU remains affiliated with the AME.